-On September 27, 2016, URC reissued 22.7 million common shares previously held as treasury shares by way of block sale at a selling price of ₱193.45 per share, with a total selling price amounting to ₱4.4 billion, net of transaction costs amounting to ₱27.2 million.
+On September 27, 2016, URC reissued 22.7 million common shares previously held as treasury shares by way of block sale at a selling price of P193.45 per share, with a total selling price amounting to P4.4 billion, net of transaction costs amounting to P27.2 million.
 As a result of the sale, the equity interest of the Parent Company over URC changed from 55.83% to 55.25%.
 The excess of the total consideration received over the carrying value of the interest transferred to the non-controlling interest is included under "Equity Reserve" in the 2016 consolidated statements of changes in equity.

 In December 2014, URC entered into a share purchase agreement with Nissin to sell 14.0% of its equity interest in NURC.
 As a result of the sale, the equity interest of URC changed from 65% to 51%.
-The gain from the sale amounting to ₱239.8 million is included under "Equity Reserve" in the 2014 consolidated statements of changes in equity.
+The gain from the sale amounting to P239.8 million is included under 'Equity reserve' in the 2014 consolidated statements of financial position.